Dating an architect seems like the perfect find in the sea of love that we all fish in.

 Ted Mosby had us dream of the hopeless romantic who builds the next Empire State building.

-Looking back at even his depiction, being an architect often looks a lot different.
+Looking back at his depiction, being an architect often looks a lot different than reality.

 One thing you need to prepare for when meeting an architect is that they are already taken by someone else.

 Architecture is the committed relationship they got into when they first signed up to University.